-Course O utcomes CO 1 Define concepts like Human Resource Management, recruitment, selection etc. and recognise the various roles of the HR manager.
+Course utoriio.
+CO 1 Define concepts like Human Resource Management, recruitment, selection etc. and recognise the various roles of the HR manager. recognise the various roles of the rin manager.
 CO 2 Explain the role of HRM in Indian context and discuss its various function like recruitment process, human resource planning.
 CO 3 Apply the knowledge in implementing various HR works like job design, recruitment etc. CO 4 Analyse and compare the performance of employees and effectiveness in jobs assigned.
 CO 5 Evaluate and assess the performance of various employees as well as HR planning.
 CO 6 Design jobs and develop various techniques to manage various aspects of employees like recruitment and compensation.

-PO1 Knowledge Impartation on Business and Commerce: Acquire, define and recognize the knowledge on commerce, management, taxation, entrepreneurship, advance statistics and research methodology in addressing business and socioeconomic issues.
+PO1 Knowledge Impartation on Business and Commerce: Acquire, define and recognize the knowledge on commerce, management, taxation, entrepreneurship, advance statistics and research methodology in addressing business and socio- economic issues.
 PO2 Ability to Pursue Higher Education: Assemble commerce and management knowledge to enhance ability to pursue professional courses in higher education.
-PO3 Problem Identification : Identify, interpret and summarise literatures to analyse several business problems and reaching robust inferences by using professional knowledge.
-PO6 Associating Business and Society: Synthesize a sense of civic responsibility, social concern and commitment, and moral accountability by providing a platform for socialization.
-PO8 Building Leadership Competence : Preparing students for positions of leadership in business organizations at local, national and international levels.